openstack/charm-guide/doc/source/community/doc-contrib/adding-new-content.rst

 (Diátaxis is not applied).

-In order to maintain a consistent structure across all charms, a :doc:`README template <charm-readme-template>` has been made available and should be followed.
+In order to maintain a consistent structure across all charms, a :doc:`README template <../software-contrib/charm-readme-template>` has been made available and should be followed.

 This documentation is created on OpenDev, where each charm has its own repository (see `OpenStack charms`_), and is written in Markdown.
 A README also